-Approximately 80 percent of our student body receives some form of financial aid.
+Approximately 80% of our student body receives some form of financial aid.
 The four most common types of aid include loans, grants, scholarships, and work-study.

-Student Loans are borrowed money that must be repaid with interest.
+Student loans are borrowed funds that must be repaid with interest.
 Typically, a bank or the government acts as the lender, and you need to meet certain criteria to qualify.
 RMCAD participates in the Direct Loan Program, wherein the U.S. Department of Education is the lender.
 Loan applications and Promissory Notes are completed online, and funds are distributed via electronic funds transfer (EFT) from the lender to RMCAD to be applied directly to the student’s tuition account.
-Both student Stafford Loans and parent PLUS loans are available through this program.
+Both student Stafford Loans and Parent PLUS loans are available through this program.